apache/incubator-brooklyn/docs/README.md

 To build and see the documentation, run this command in your `docs` folder:

-    jekyll serve --watch
+    jekyll serve

 This will start up a local web server.
 The URL is printed by Jekyll when the server starts, e.g. http://localhost:4000/ .
 The server will continue to run until you press Ctrl+C.
 Modified files will be detected and regenerated (but that might take up to 1m).
-Leave off the `--watch` argument to turn off regeneration, or use `jekyll build` instead to generate a site in `_site` without a server.
+Add `--no-watch` argument to turn off regeneration, or use `jekyll build` instead to generate a site in `_site` without a server.